slavovojacek/rn_dump/src/__examples/InstanceMethods+ExternalDependency/README.md

 # Instance methods and External dependencies

-**This example demonstrates how component instance methods can be easily tested – often without having to use enzyme or any kind of renderer.**
+**This example demonstrates how to test component instance methods easily – without having to use enzyme or any other renderer.**

 ## Instance methods